 Cedar berries are technically what is called a juniper.
 While they look like small blueberries, they are made up of soft scales that have coalesced, essentially a cone, though looking like a berry.

 Gardens of Babylon

 It is said that cedar was used to build the Hanging Gardens of Babylon and Solomon’s Temple.

 An ancient Lakota legend says the dried herb of the cedar is the Thunder Being’s (Wakinyan) favorite.
-Wakinyan will not strike cedars with lightening.
-Wood of the cedar is used to store feathers and other delicate items.
+Wakinyan will not strike cedars with lightning.
+The wood of the cedar is used to store feathers and other delicate and sacred items.

 Cedar is specifically mentioned in Homer’s Iliad (book 24) referring to the cedar-roofed storage chamber where Priam goes to fetch treasures to use as ransom.

 Take FULL advantage of Cedar (Xue Song)!